What is a gamma squeeze?

 There are many ratios to measure a stock’s performance.
 That is especially true with mutual funds.
-The COVID-19 crisis caused the current bear market.
+During bear markets, like the 2020 covid crash, or the 2022 bear market, investing can become uncertain.
 With that uncertainty, traders want to use the most precise formulas to determine the best mutual funds for investment.
 The Treynor Ratio is one formula that can measure a mutual fund’s performance.

-This TradingSim article will provide an overview of the ratio and then explain how investors can use the ratio to measure the top 10 mutual funds.
+This TradingSim article will provide an overview of the Treynor Ratio and explain how investors can use the ratio to measure the top 10 mutual funds.

 The Treynor Ratio is a reward-to-volatility formula.
 The ratio measures an investment’s performance per unit of risk.